legendary-warriors-warriors-kings

 From Florida to Fort Sill

-After Florida and Alabama, the surviving prisoners moved to Fort Sill in Oklahoma in 1894.
-Geronimo received a plot of land, tried farming, and practiced traditional polygamy.
-He remained under military guard for 23 years.
+After confinement in Florida and later Alabama, the surviving Apache prisoners were moved to Fort Sill in Oklahoma in 1894.
+At Fort Sill, Geronimo was given a plot of land and attempted to farm, though he continued to practice traditional polygamy.
+He lived under military guard for the remaining 23 years of his life.
+He was still a prisoner of war, not a free man.

 Attempts to Return Home